nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command, such that there are multiple clients in the list.

-   1. Test case: `delete 1`
+   1. Test case: `deletecli 6`
-        1. Expected: First contact is deleted from the list.
+        1. Expected: Sixth contact is deleted from the list.
 Details of the deleted contact shown in the result display.

-   1. Test case: `delete 0`
+   1. Test case: `deletecli 0`
         1. Expected: No client is deleted.
 Error message shown in the result display.

-   1. Other incorrect delete commands to try: `delete`, `delete x` (where x is larger than the list size)
+   1. Other incorrect delete commands to try: `deletecli`, `deletecli x` (where x is larger than the list size)
         1. Expected: Similar to previous.

 #### Add a Service